nradulovic/neon-v2/apps/README.md

 Application folders
 ===================

-Create folders of your application inside this directory.
-The root folder which contains main Makefile must reside inside of folder which is named as:
+The purpose of this folder is to set up applications that use the Neon library.
-  'apps_'.
+Each application is located in a sub-folder which is named with prefix 'app_'.